Tram: Electric

 The first electric tramway in Australia was a Sprague system demonstrated at the 1888 Melbourne Centennial Exhibition in Melbourne; afterwards, this was installed as a commercial venture operating between the outer Melbourne suburb of Box Hill and the then tourist-oriented country town Doncaster from 1889 to 1896.
-As well, electric systems were built in Adelaide, Ballarat, Bendigo, Brisbane, Fremantle, Geelong, Hobart, Kalgoorlie, Launceston, Leonora, Newcastle, Perth, and Sydney.
+Electric systems were also built in Adelaide, Ballarat, Bendigo, Brisbane, Fremantle, Geelong, Hobart, Kalgoorlie, Launceston, Leonora, Newcastle, Perth, and Sydney.

 By the 1970s, the only full tramway system remaining in Australia was the Melbourne tram system.
 However, there were also a few single lines remaining elsewhere: the Glenelg tram line, connecting Adelaide to the beachside suburb of Glenelg, and tourist trams in the Victorian Goldfields cities of Bendigo and Ballarat.
 In recent years the Melbourne system, generally recognised as the largest urban tram network in the world, has been considerably modernised and expanded.
-The Adelaide line has also been extended to the Entertainment Centre, and work is progressing on further extensions.
+The Adelaide line has been extended to the Entertainment Centre, and work is progressing on further extensions.
 Sydney re-introduced trams (or light rail) on 31 August 1997.
-A completely new system, known as G:link, was introduced on the Gold Coast, Queensland on 20 July 2014.
+A completely new system, known as G:link, was introduced on the Gold Coast, Queensland, on 20 July 2014.
 The Newcastle Light Rail opened in February 2019, while the Canberra light rail opened on 20 April 2019.
 This is the first time that there have been trams in Canberra, even though Walter Burley Griffin's 1914–1920 plans for the capital then in the planning stage did propose a Canberra tram system.

 In Japan, the Kyoto Electric railroad was the first tram system, starting operation in 1895.
 By 1932, the network had grown to 82 railway companies in 65 cities, with a total network length of 1479 km.
 By the 1960s the tram had generally died out in Japan.